Robertleoj/slam_dunk/README.md

 ---

-SlamDunk is a powerful and user-friendly C++/Python library for making live 3D and 2D visualizations for prototyping, data exploration, and algorithm development.
+SlamDunk is a powerful and user-friendly Python library for making live 3D and 2D visualizations for prototyping, data exploration, and algorithm development.

 It is very lightweight, built using OpenGL and ImGui.